Azargaz/Project-PitE/docs/ML_Report.md

 - Fully connected layer with 50 neurons and rectifier activation.
 - Output layer.

-Training was executed on 10,000 samples per category and 10 epochs.
-Half of all samples became the training set and the other half test set.
+Training was executed on 10,000 samples per category with 10 epochs and batch size equal 200.
+Half of all samples became the training set and other half the test set.

 ### Extended part of project

 The extended part of our project is a game mode where user has to draw doodle based on multiple miscategorized images which all resemble one randomly chosen category.
-E.g. user sees 4 images of what looks like a 'bucket' and tries to draw it, but the 'bucket' images from dataset are from any other category than 'bucket'.
+E.g. user sees 4 images of what looks like a 'bucket' and tries to draw it without knowing wheter it is 'bucket' or not, and the important part is that these images inside dataset are from any other category than the 'bucket'.

-Below is code for function which finds all miscategorized images of one category (miscategorized images are called 'similar' because they are similar to other category than they were supposed to be categorized).
+Below is code for function which finds all miscategorized images of one category (from now on miscategorized images are called 'similar' because they are similar to other category than they were supposed to be categorized).
 ```python
 1. def find_similar_images(category_index, categories):
 2.     model, labels = load_model()